Antioch of Pisidia: Hellenistic age

 After the death of Alexander the Great, Seleucus I Nicator, founder of the Seleucid Dynasty, took control of Pisidia.
 Captured places were Hellenised and, in order to protect the population, fortified cities were founded at strategically important places, usually on an acropolis.
-Seleucus I Nicator founded nearly 60 cities and gave to 16 of them the name of his father Antiochos.
+Seleucus I Nicator founded nearly 60 cities and gave to 16 of them the name of his father Antiochus.
 Colonists were brought from Magnesia on the Maeander to people the city of Pisidian Antioch (the Land of Antiochus).

 Meanwhile, fights for the sharing of Anatolia continued, complicated by the arrival of Galatians from Europe.
 The self-interested Hellenistic dynasties could not expel the Galatians from the interior, but Antiochus I Soter fought against them in 270 BC in the Taurus Mountains and defeated them by the help of elephants, which the Galatians had never seen before.
 The historian Lucian reported the comment of Antiochos: "It's a great shame that we owe our liberation to 16 elephants".
 Anyway, Antiochos celebrated his victory when he returned to Syria and was given the title of "Soter" (Saviour).

 The most reasonable approach is that Antioch was founded by Antiochus I Soter as a military base to control the Galatian attacks, because it was on the border of the regions of Pisidia and Phrygia.
 The foundation of Antioch indicates a date of the last quarter of the 3rd century BC, but archeological finds at the Sanctuary of Men Askaenos in the northeast date back to the 4th century BC.
 This indicates that there had been earlier classical cultures in the area.